 Strengths: Generates a huge amount of points in a long R3.
 Glustyworp is a scary card when set-up properly.
 Arachas passive leader ability is worth a lot points in every round.

 Weaknesses: Vulnerable to being bled.
 Quite easy to counter (Forktail, Gimpy, Artifact removal, Tall punish, Blue Dream) and well...
 Usurper.

 Considerations: Less greedy version without artifacts, which makes your R3 worse, but you don’t mind the opponent bleeding you. -Saber97

 The last patch introduced an interesting change to Coral.
 The card now has Zeal, which is ridiculous.
 This change alone has made the already respectable Bran a truly fearsome leader.
-He's no longer overshadowed by Crach, because he consistently thins the entire deck and replaces Witchers and Roach with good cards.
-Bran provides you with a decent amount of points and makes it difficult for people to develop engines.
+He’s no longer overshadowed by Crach, because he consistently thins the entire deck and replaces Witchers and Roach with good cards.
+Bran offers a decent amount of points and makes it difficult for people to develop engines.

 The idea behind this version, which was created by our very own Green-Knight, is to get incredible value from discards.
 It includes 4 provision specials to utilize Coral.
 Thanks to Bran, Coral and the usual Discard package, you will have a shiny gold hand in the later stages of the match.

 Strengths: The deck has a crazy amount of tempo in R1 and is very effective at bleeding.
 You’re happy to play a long R3, because the deck has almost no "weak" plays after R1.
 You have a fair amount of control tools to shut down engines.
 This is the best Geralt: Yrden deck in the game since the card can also find solid value on your own side of the board.
 Sigrdrifa is a finisher for 12 points.
 Hjalmar removes anything you want.
 Commander’s Horn provides a huge burst of points, with Houndsnout providing the extra bodies.